greenthumb420/Tinychat-Bot/README.md

 `pip install bf4 pyamf requests colorama goslate`

+##Help running Python and pip from inside command prompt or windows shell.
 ###To be able to run `pip` inside command prompt on Windows use the below info,<br/>
 Open start, locate control panel and open it, click `System and Security`,<br/>
 Then click `System`, on the Right click `Advanced system settings`,<br/>